 Revisit Your Pricing

 While most businesses fail to weigh in each year on the prices of their products and services, this is a major mistake.
 Is your business model really working for you?
 Or, are you setting yourself up for failure?
 So many businesses make the mistake of undercharging clients.
-It would be of big benefit to take a loon gat your competitors.
+It would be of big benefit to taking a look at your competitors.
 You should also analyze your time, experience, and the costs of your business when taking pricing into account.
 The start of the year is a great time to bump up your prices if you can.

 Plan for Taxes

 The major mistake most businesses make is planning for taxes only once a year.
 This can cause you to miss the opportunity to make changes that can help your tax situation.
 If you set up a meeting with an accountant before the tax year comes to a close, you can make changes that can help you while you still have time.
-If you will have to pay extra when the yearly tax deadlines approach, you can be more fully prepared financially.
+If you will have to pay extra when the yearly tax deadlines approach, you can create a financial management strategy to lower the impact.
 And, if you have a surplus, you can do that extra spending to that updated office equipment.

 Update Your Online Assets